pippinbarr/cart253-2018/modules/core-variables-and-math/core-variables-and-math.md

 ## Built-in variables

-- We met `mouseX` and `mouseY` last week - they are _built-in variables_ that store the current coordinates of the mouse
+- We met `mouseX` and `mouseY` earlier - they are _built-in variables_ that store the current coordinates of the mouse
 - p5 has other helpful variables like this, including:

 - `width` and `height`: the width and height of the window